hofmannedv/cheatsheets/README.md

 - French (available as a release candidate, and still require proofreading)
 - Russian (for Bash shortcuts, only)

-The cheatsheet for package management under Red Hat Linux, Fedora, and CentOS is available in English, and German, currently.
-Further translations will follow shortly.

 ## License

 These cheatsheets are published under [Creative Commons CC-BY-SA 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).